postsharp/Metalama.Documentation/conceptual/Aspects/Diagnostics.md

 This article explains how to report a diagnostic (error, warning or information message) from an aspect, or to _suppress_ a diagnostic reported by the C# compiler or another aspect.

+## Benefits

+* **Avoid non-intuitive error messages**.
+Aspects that are applied to unexpected or untested kinds of declarations can throw very confusing exceptions or cause errors while compiling the transformed code.
+This confusion can be avoided by reporting clear error messages when the target of the aspect does not meet expectations.
+See also <xref:eligibility> for this use case.
+* **Avoid confusing warnings**.
+The C# compiler and other analyzers are not aware that the code is being transformed by your aspect.
+Therefore, they may report irrelevant warnings.
+If you suppress these warnings from your aspects, developers using your aspect will be less confused and will lose not lose time suppressing the warnings manually.
+* **Improve the productivity of the users of your aspect**.
+Overall, reporting and suppressing relevant diagnostics greatly improve the productivity of people using your aspect.
+* **Diagnostic-only aspects**.
+You can also create aspects that _only_ report or suppress diagnostics, without transforming source code.
+See <xref:validation> for details and benefits.

 ## Reporting a diagnostic

 [comment]: # (TODO: When to report a diagnostic?
 Eligibility vs diagnostic.)